 Questions.
 Questions.
 And more questions, mostly about your medical health.
 You know there’ll be queries about sleep, exercise, and food choices.
 To answer the study’s health-related questions (you will need recent blood lab results for cholesterol, A1C – diabetes, and family history.

 The possibility exists for assignment to a specific sub-study group.
-Here’s where technology is king with the use of apps and fitness devices to help keep you on track and heart healthy.
+Here’s where technology is king: using apps and fitness devices to help keep you on track and heart healthy.

 In the past, I wore a pedometer similar to my Fitbit.
-Since December, I weigh in daily with a Shapa scale.
-The Shapa Scale is part fitness coach, part weight-loss app.
-The best feature of the scale isn’t about the numbers, just your Shapa Color and Shapa age, a more accurate metric of your health and weight.
+Since December, I have weighed in daily with a Shapa scale.
+The Shapa Scale is part fitness coach and part weight-loss app.
+The best feature of the scale isn’t about the numbers; it’s just your Shapa Color and Shapa age, which are more accurate metrics of your health and weight.
 I receive custom push notifications and reminders to weigh in daily.

 The Goals of The Health eHeart Study: